Stroke News Update

 The worst consequences of this pressure are becoming clear.
 There’s cheating aimed at securing valuable race entries—runners who will do anything to secure a Boston Qualifier, a BQ.
 Reports of bib swapping, course cutting and “bib mules” are now fairly common.

-Then there’s the significant environmental toll from “marathon tourism”, as people fly around the world to compete in marquee races, when there are so many other events closer to home.
+I’ll also note the significant environmental toll from “marathon tourism”, as people fly around the world to compete in marquee races, when there are so many other events closer to home.
 Some would downplay the seriousness of these issues, but I don’t.
 How valuable is a finisher’s medal if it wasn’t earned fairly?

-I want to mention the so-called running influencers, whose interest in Boston, New York or London seems to be in checking these races off a list.
+Finally, I’ll mention the so-called running influencers, whose interest in Boston, New York or London seems to be in checking these races off a list.
 They use their online platform to bring their followers along with them.
 It’s the marathoning equivalent of snapping a selfie at the Eiffel Tower and the Grand Canyon.

 What happens next?
 Look to Boston